Things to do in Benidorm

 Benidorm on the Costa Blanca is known for being a popular tourist destination for British holidaymakers, full of Irish pubs and karaoke bars.
 But, there’s more to Benidorm than drunk tourists and bad singing!

-There’s evidence of small settlements in Benidorm dating back to around 3000 BC however, it wasn’t until the Moors arrived that the population grew in the area.
-A war over the control of Iberia (modern day Spain) between the Moors and Christians resulted in the Christians reconquering the Valencian region which eventually saw Benidorm officially recognised in 1325.
-Over the next few hundred years Benidorm was under constant attack from the Ottoman Empire, more notably the Ottoman privateers (Barbary pirates), who constantly attacked the coastal towns looting and enslaving the local population as they went and it wasn’t until the 17th century that things started to settle down.
-As the very profitable and famous fishing industry in the area declined, Benidorm turned to the tourism which is now responsible for a large portion of Spain’s tourist trade income.
+Benidorm has a rich and interesting history that you might not be aware of.
+There’s evidence of small settlements in Benidorm dating back to around 3000 BC, however it wasn’t until the Moors arrived that the population grew in the area.
+A war between the Moors and Christians resulted in the Christians reconquering the Valencian region, eventually seeing Benidorm officially recognised in 1325.
+Over the next few hundred years Benidorm was under constant attack from the Ottoman Empire who constantly attacked the coastal towns in the area looting and enslaving the local population as they went.
+As the very profitable and famous fishing industry in the area declined, Benidorm turned to the tourism and the Benidorm package holiday is now responsible for a large portion of Spain’s tourist trade income.

-So now you know a bit more about the history of Benidorm, what is there to do that doesn’t involve beer or karaoke?
-We’ve listed some things to do in and around Benidorm as well as some short excursions for those staying in Benidorm who want to explore a bit further afield.
+So now you know a bit more about the history of Benidorm, take a look at our list of things to do in and around Benidorm to make the most our of your stay.
+We’ll also include some great things to do near Bendidorm for those who want to explore a bit further afield.
+Read on for some great ideas of what to do in Benidorm…

 Sunbathe on Playa de Levante

+The best place to go in Benidorm is naturally one of the amazing beaches!
 If you’re looking for a clean, family friendly beach you really don’t have to go far from the centre of Benidorm.
-This beach does get busy in summer months so if you’re looking for a little more breathing space you may want to consider West Beach, or a little further, Platja de La Cala de Finestrat.
-Playa de Levante sees thousands of tourists every year however, it’s always maintained to a remarkably high standard with plenty of things to do for all the family, plus lots of restaurants and bars nearby.
+Playa del Levante beach does get very busy in summer months so if you’re looking for a little more breathing space you may want to consider West Beach, or a little further, Platja de La Cala de Finestrat.
+Playa de Levante sees thousands of tourists every year however, it’s always maintained to a remarkably high standard with plenty of things to do for all the family, including lots of restaurants and bars nearby.

 Water fun at Aqualandia